Romualdi-Lab/brewerix-cli/README.md

   * the genome (with both genome dict and genome fa index '.fai')
   * the genome indexed for hisat2

-We build a wrapper to create the knowledge-base called brewerix-prepare-knowledgebase.
+We built a wrapper to create the knowledge-base called brewerix-prepare-knowledgebase.
 Minimal requirements are
 * the species of interest (must be available on ENSEMBL)
 * a file with the list of chromosomes